alissonsol/Archive/projects/examples/peerkeys/README.md

 ## End to end deployment

 Below are the end-to-end steps to deploy the `peerkeys` project to `localhost` (assuming Docker is installed and Kubernetes enabled).
-Execution below is from the `automation` folder.
+The execution below is from the `automation` folder.
 You may need to start PowerShell (`pwsh`).

 - Create resources